 With each day that passes, I whisper to the air around me, "This isn’t how things were supposed to go."
 I’ve somehow jumped off course – I’ve jumped into the wrong timeline.
 I’m living in an alternate universe that’s completely wrong and I would like to return to my regularly scheduled programming, please.
 Do you hear that, Universe?
 I SAID that I would like to jump back into the life I am supposed to be living.

 Motherhood has always been a great mystery to me.
 For a large portion of my life, the mystery was why anyone would want to be a mother at all.
 It looked like a lot of hard work and sacrifice with little payoff.

-As my view on motherhood shifted, the mystery changed – these tiny humans are so breakable, yet mothers somehow keep them alive and intact!
-Why don’t I hear about kids being left in flower shops, or grocery stores?
+As my view on motherhood shifted, the mystery changed – these tiny humans are so breakable, yet mothers somehow keep them alive and intact.
+Why don’t I hear about kids being left in doctor's offices or grocery stores?
 Why aren’t more parents dropping kids or accidentally shutting them in the refrigerator door?
 The more I thought about this, the more I decided that mothers must acquire a superpower that I, at the moment, did not have.

 My current stage of mystery is a question that's been playing on repeat in my head, "Who are these shiny, healthy women who make motherhood look so attainable?"
-These masters of reproduction act like all I have to do is canoodle with my husband a few times and BAM!
+These masters of reproduction act like all I have to do is want to be pregnant and BAM!
 Nine months later we are sharing birthing photos on Facebook.
 Why is that the story painted for the world?